Before moving forward, ask yourself...Is my family ready to make this commitment?

 What is sweat equity?

-Families who purchase Habitat OC homes labor alongside volunteers from all over Orange County.
-They build together...sweat together...laugh together...even cry together.
-They become friends.
+Families who purchase Habitat OC homes work alongside volunteers from all over Orange County.
+They build together, laugh together and can form long lasting friendships.

 "Sweat equity" means a Habitat OC homeowner has invested time and labor, not just money, into building their community.